vivesweb/printable_labels_pdf/README.md

 	---------------------

-	Then, if whe skip first row and set $begin_at_label_num with 1, 2 or 3, whe will have the same result because in all the cases it will begin at label 3
+	Then, if whe skip first row and set $begin_at_label_num with 1, 2 or 3, will have the same result because in all the cases it will begin at label 3